AlfonsoCatelliUni/ing-sw-2020-arca-aulicino-catelli/README.md

 * server : to execute the Server mode
 * cli : to execute the client in Command Line Interface mode
 * gui : to execute the client in Graphical User Interface mode

+When the program asks the IP address and port number, if left empty, there will be automatically filled with 127.0.0.1 and 64209.

 #### Code State ✅